bytecodealliance/javy/docs/docs-using-extending.md

 ```

 which will validate and initialize the Javy runtime.
 This `javy init-plugin`
-step is required for the plugin to be useable by the Javy CLI.
+step is required for the plugin to be usable by the Javy CLI.

 See our documentation on [using complex data types in Wasm
 functions](./contributing-complex-data-types.md) for how to support Wasm